connerc11/Note-Taker/README.md

   ~ It will be tested through node and will be developed in the back end mixed with the front end through Routes.
 This will help generate a page to complete information.
   # Questions
    This will be standard for setting up a design team online.
-  * Feel free to reach out to my email: hello1234@gmail.com
+  * Feel free to reach out to my email: cccochrane1@knights.ucf.edu
   * To see more of my work check out my github!
 The username is: connerc11
   * Also click the link to have easy access to the Github! (https://github.com/connerc11)
   # License
+  -This project was made without a license!